b0wter/bChaos/README.md

 Dependencies
 ============
 The only depency is the development version of the eigen2 library.
 You can install them with the following commands:
 Debian:
     $ [sudo] apt-get install libeigen2-dev

 Fedora:
     # yum install eigen2-devel.noarch
+Be careful to not install version 3 of eigen.

 Links
 =====